Deploying NeoLoad Web in AWS

 https://www.neotys.com/documents/doc/nlweb/latest/en/html/#26078.htm - this document describes creating a dockerized installation with a separate Mongodb.
 We will be doing this with a Helm chart, but the concept and configuration is similar.

-Deploy Neoload Web
+Deploying Neoload Web on Kubernetes

-Neoload AWS KUBE deployment documentation:
+Neoload AWS Kubernetes deployment documentation:

 https://github.com/paulsbruce/neoload_kube/blob/master/aws/nlw_deploy_eks.md